-Read on for our pick of some of the very best portfolio templates to choose from, representing five of the most popular portfolio website platforms.
-For more portfolio inspiration, see some of our favourite design portfolios, and to get started building your own portfolio site, take a look at our guide to choosing the best website builder.
+Read on for our pick of some of the very best portfolio templates out there from five of the most popular portfolio website platforms.
+For more portfolio inspiration, check out some of our favourite design portfolios, and to get started building your own portfolio site, take a look at our guide to choosing the best website builder.

 01. Adobe Portfolio: Thomas

 02. Squarespace: Flatiron

-Flatiron is a Squarespace template with a particularly eye-catching gallery display, which locks together images of different aspect ratios in a visually pleasing grid.
+The Squarespace portfolio template Flatiron (opens in new tab) has an especially eye-catching gallery display, which locks together images with different aspect ratios to create a visually pleasing grid.

 03. WordPress: Helium

-As a platform, WordPress gives you plenty of versatility when it comes to customisation – particularly if you have some coding skills.
-Helium is a strong choice for a portfolio template, as it's much richer in features than many of the other examples on this list.
+WordPress is a platform that offers plenty of versatility when it comes to customisation, especially if you have some coding skills.
+Helium (opens in new tab) is a good choice as a portfolio template for the platform, and it has a richer array of features than many of the other examples on our list.

 The theme costs $48 for a regular license.
-It includes a built-in blog, as well as the option to add a fully functional online store if you choose, and the support is excellent.
+It includes a built-in blog, as well as the option to add a fully functional online store if you choose.
+The support is excellent.